alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 After items and their correct tags are set, it will be enough to link openHAB with [myopenhab](https://www.openhab.org/addons/integrations/openhabcloud/) and with the Google Assistant/Alexa/HomeKit add-on, and you will be able to discover/control BTicino items from assistants.

-The device names imported in the assistant will be the names of the channels (Brightness, etc.); they cannot be changed in PaperUI, usually you can rename devices in the assistants.
+The device name imported in the assistant will be label given to the item, and not the item name; usually you can rename devices in the assistants.
+(item labels are not mandatory in openHAB, but for the Google Assistant Action they are absolutely necessary)

 Note that the most flexible configuration is obtained using `.items` file: see the examples below.